 Today’s organizations are feeling the fear of becoming dinosaur every day.
 New disrupters are coming into your industry and turning everything upside down.

 Customers are more demanding than ever and will abandon the service that is too slow to respond.
 Everything is needed yesterday to make your customers happy.

 Now, there is no time for organizations to implement huge enterprise applications which takes months and years.

-This is where Microservices have gain momentum and are becoming fast go-to solution for enterprises.
-They takes SOA a step further by breaking every component into effectively single-purpose applications.
+This is where Microservices have gain momentum and are becoming a fast go-to solution for enterprises.
+They take SOA a step further by breaking every component into effectively single-purpose applications.

 Microservices, show a strategy for decomposing a large project, based on the functions, into smaller, more manageable pieces.
 While a monolithic app is One Big Program with many responsibilities, Microservice based apps are composed of several small programs, each with a single responsibility